moonbitlang/async/README.md

 Currently, this library only supports native/LLVM backends on Linux/MacOS.

 API document is available at <https://mooncakes.io/docs/moonbitlang/async>.
-You can also find small examples in `src/examples`, these examples can be run via `moon run src/examples/<example-name>`.
+You can also find small examples in `examples`, these examples can be run via `moon run -C examples <example-name>` in project root.

 WARNING: this library is current experimental, API is subjected to future change.